kerrhome/ansible-vnc/README.md

 Using the playbook:
 =============

-Change the password of the vnc server in the vnc/vars/main.yml file
+Change the user and/or password of the vnc server in the vnc/vars/main.yml file

 Default host is "vnc-server"